-Article 3.1 - Registration for examinations and written tests
+Article 3.2 - Registration for examinations and written tests

 - A student who is registered for a course in Osiris will be automatically registered for all of that course's tests with the exception of the re-sit, if applicable.
-Registration for a re-sit is possible via Osiris during the registration period starting 35 days before the test and expiring seven days before the test.
+Registration for a re-sit is possible via Osiris during the registration period starting 26 working days before the test and expiring five working days before the test.
 During this period, registration is also possible at the ESSC. - 2.
-The Head of Student Administration Erasmus University (Team Study Progress & Diploma Administration RSM) can, with the approval of the Examination Board, establish specific rules for proper registration for examinations, or written tests by virtue of the Teaching and Examination Regulations of the programme and the Rules and Guidelines of the Examination Board.
+The Head of Student Administration can, with the approval of the Examination Board, establish specific rules for proper registration for examinations, or written tests by virtue of the Teaching and Examination Regulations of the programme and the Rules and Guidelines of the Examination Board.
 These specific rules will be announced in a proper manner in sufficient time. - 3.
-The Examination Board can derogate from the date of registration referred to in paragraph 1 if the student, as a result of force majeure, has been unable to apply on time and correctly.
-Under certain circumstances, force majeure may be said to exist in the event of, for example, a student was unable to apply in the usual way (OSIRIS-online, in writing, another student) because of sickness or special family circumstances.
+The Examination Board can derogate from the date of registration referred to in paragraph 1 if the student, as a result of force majeure, has been unable to register on time and correctly.
+Under certain circumstances, force majeure may be said to exist in the event of, for example, a student was unable to apply in the usual way (OSIRIS-online, in writing, another student) because of

+- sickness or special personal circumstances.
 The student should submit the request for this as soon as reasonably possible. - 4.
-After the official registration deadline, students can still register at the ESSC counter up to two working days before a test, for an administrative fee of € 20,00 per test.
+After the official registration deadline, students can still register for a test except for an online test at the ESSC counter up to two working days before a test, for an administrative fee of € 20,00 per test.
 Students will receive a receipt which they should take to the test as proof of registration for the test.
-In case this late registration period of two working days of the ESSC has expired, students from RSM can still register, but only after paying € 20,00 administration fee (no refund possible) via the online EBS paying system via this link: https://lateregistration.rsm.nl.
+In case this late registration period of two working days of the ESSC has expired, students from RSM can still register, but only after paying € 20,00 administration fee (non-refundable) via the online EBS paying system via this link: https://lateregistration.rsm.nl.
 This fee has to be paid on the day of the examination at the latest.
-If the payment is done, the student will receive a confirmation on the student e-mail account.
-In addition, the Examination Board will inform the Student Administration

-- Erasmus University (Team Study Progress & Diploma Administration RSM) and the Programme Manager that the grade for the test can be registered in Osiris. - 5.
-Anyone who has not applied for an examination or a written test in accordance with the provisions of or by virtue of these R&G may not take part in the examination or test concerned.
+As soon as the payment has been made, the student will receive a confirmation on the student e-mail account.
+In addition, the Examination Board will inform the Student Administration and the Programme Manager that the grade for the test can be registered in Osiris. - 5.
+Anyone who has not registered for an examination or a written test in accordance with the provisions of or by virtue of these R&G may not take part in the examination or test concerned.
 If, notwithstanding the foregoing, the student nevertheless takes part in the examination or test, the examiner and the Examination Board will not establish a grade. - 6.
 Students who received a campus ban from the Executive Board of the EUR may not participate in the tests in the designated examination rooms and halls of the Woudestein-complex of the EUR during the ban.

-Article 3.2 - Entering and leaving the room in which the written test is being held
+Article 3.3 - Entering and leaving the room in which the written test is being held